By Ezekiel Kimosop

 Paul was Timothy's spiritual father but nowhere in Scripture is it taught or implied that he made any demands on Timothy or ordered him around.
 Paul exhorted Timothy and other ministers in humility and love and always beseeched them with all forbearance even during difficult moments when the exercise of his apostolic authority would have been legitimate.

-Notice for instance that Paul was disappointed with Titus who did not meet his expectations.
-Paul had instructed Titus to appoint elders for the churches in the island of Crete.
-However, by the time of writing to him, this task had not been concluded and Paul reminded Titus as much (Titus1:5).
-Notice that Paul never rebuked Titus for the disappointment but went on to encourage him to fulfill his missionary task.
+Notice for instance that Paul was at one point disappointed with Titus when he failed to carry his express instructions.
+Paul had instructed Titus to appoint elders for the churches in the Island of Crete.
+However, by the time of writing to him, this task had not been concluded and Paul reminded Titus as much (Titus 1:5).
+Notice that Paul never rebuked Titus for the stewardship lapses but went on to encourage him to fulfill the ministry mandate.
+Paul employed soft skills on those under his apostolic oversight.

-During the Corinthian conflict, Paul reminded the Corinthians that he was their spiritual father who begot them in Christ through the gospel (1 Cor.
+During the Corinthian church conflict, Paul reminded the Corinthians that he was their spiritual father who begot them in Christ through the gospel (1 Cor.
 4:15).
-This was perhaps a polite message that affirmed that he deserved honor as the founder of the Corinthian church.
-Notice that Paul never attempted to manipulate or assert himself on the Corinthians despite being the apostolic overseer for all churches in Macedonia and Asia Minor.
+This was perhaps a polite reminder to them that he deserved honor as the founder of the Corinthian church even as the divisions grew.
+Notice that Paul never attempted to manipulate or assert himself on the Corinthians despite being the apostolic overseer of all churches in Achaia, Macedonia and Asia Minor.

 2) Do the opinions of spiritual fathers always count?

-The wisdom of spiritual fathers is not exclusive to a given ministry.
-There are issues that other ministers or mature believers may be more conversant with.
-The young minister should therefore not shy away from consulting these experts for guidance as appropriate.
+The wisdom of a spiritual father is not exclusive to a given ministry.
+There are issues that other ministers or mature believers or experts may be more conversant with.
+The young minister should therefore not shy away from consulting these leaders for guidance as appropriate.

 3) Should we tithe to our spiritual fathers?

-This is a controversial issue for some because of the intricate web that underpins the spiritual fatherhood relationship.
-I am aware of some preacher friends that faithfully tithe to their spiritual fathers from all their church collections on monthly basis.
-This is informed by a sense of gratitude and esteem that they hold towards their mentors.
-The controversial bit is that the tithe money is never meant for the support of church ministry but for personal application at the discretion of the spiritual father who receives it in his private capacity and not on behalf of his ministry or congregation.
+This is a controversial issue for some because of the intricate web that underpins the spiritual fatherhood relationships.
+One Charismatic pastor friend once confided in me that he faithfully tithes to his spiritual father from all the church collections on monthly basis.
+This practice may perhaps be informed by a sense of gratitude and esteem that he holds towards his mentor.
+The controversial bit is that such benevolent funds are often never meant for the support of the spiritual father's church ministry but for his personal application.
+He receives it in his private capacity and not on behalf of his ministry or congregation!

 I must admit that I do not find any biblical authority for this practice.
-I am therefore hesitant to recommend it.
-I believe that a spiritual father should be supported on a need basis.
-Where the issue is beyond the capacity of his primary congregation or communion, his spiritual sons and daughters may chip in.
-This should however be done on a voluntary basis.
+I believe tithes and offerings are primarily meant for the application of the ministry of context.
+I am therefore hesitant to recommend the practice.
+My view is that a spiritual father should be supported on a need basis.
+Where the issue of context is beyond the capacity of his primary congregation or communion, his spiritual sons and daughters may be requested to chip in some support.
+This should however be done with modesty and on a voluntary basis.

 © Ezekiel Kimosop 2020